Xman0417/Popularify/README.md

 I mostly used this to play around with Spotify's API, and left out the playlist page in the tutorial because I could not ever see myself using it in a future project.
-Added an average popularity score to the profile page because that's what I'm leaning towards centering a future project on
+Added an average popularity score to the profile page because I'm leaning towards centering a future project on that.

+Not publishing to a live site until I figure out what direction exactly I want to go with this project AND I also have to manually add users to test the app - possible second semester project idea could be to create something with this new API knowledge and new styling ideas.

 IN ORDER TO RUN AFTER DOWNLOAD:
 1. Go to https://developer.spotify.com/dashboard/login and sign in to spotify